-Researchers from Brigham Young University found that having sisters boosts your mental health and self-esteem, and that people with sisters find themselves striving to protect them from “feeling lonely, unloved, guilty, self-conscious and fearful.”
+Researchers from Brigham Young University found that having sisters boosts your mental health and self-esteem and that people with sisters find themselves striving to protect them from “feeling lonely, unloved, guilty, self-conscious and fearful.”
 And obviously, working so hard to protect someone from those kinds of feelings makes you a more nurturing, empathetic person.

-This means that having a sister makes you more compassionate.
+Having a sister makes you more compassionate

 This is what assistant professor Alex Jensen from Brigham Young University, who has written several studies on sibling relationships, had to say about the study: